The Data We Forgot We Had: A Tagging System for Research Serendipity

 How question-first tagging turns dormant datasets into discoverable assets

-We were revising a paper on pandemic income shocks in California: how COVID-19 affected household income across labor markets, and whether safety net programs buffered the losses.
+The revision was for a paper on pandemic income shocks in California: how COVID-19 affected household income across labor markets, and whether safety net programs buffered the losses.
 The nominal income analysis told a reassuring story.
 Gaps between high-cost and low-cost areas narrowed during the pandemic.
 Low-income families in expensive metros like San Francisco gained ground relative to families in cheaper areas like Fresno.

 Then came the intuition: “These families in expensive metros were probably still worse off in real terms.”

-Think about where our data lives.
-We store it by project (FoodSecurity/data/, MFCU/data/), by source (census/, bls/, c2er/), or by date (downloads folder, timestamped files).
+Research files are stored by project (FoodSecurity/data/, MFCU/data/), by source (census/, bls/, c2er/), or by date (downloads folder, timestamped files).
 These organizational schemes make sense when working on a specific project and needing to find specific files.

 Why data is harder than notes: